m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 The essays were intended to persuade New Yorkers at the time to ratify the new U.S. Constitution.
-Over time, these essays became highly influential in the interpretation of United States constitutional theory.
+Over time, these essays strongly influenced
+United States constitutional theory.